shreyas-muralidhara/Mattarmost-Issue-Bot/DESIGN.md

    The bot needs to be subscribed to the repository.
 If it is a Private repo the user should be a collaborator/owner of the Repository.
    For all existing open issues, the attribute labels- issuetype, issuepriority and issuestatus needs to be specified.
 2. Main Flow:
-   When user requests for open issues, the bot displays the issues in prioritised order based on the label attribute sentimental score.
+   When user requests for open issues, the bot displays the issues in prioritised order based on the label attribute sentimental score and also allows the user to change the label attributes.
 3. Subflows:
    [S1]- The user would request open issues in the repository.
    [S2]- The bot will get the issues and determine its sentimental score based on the label attributes.
    [S3]- The bot then displays the issues based on the priority.
 If the labels are missing, it assigns a default priority and displays it at the end of the list.
+   [S4]- The user can request to update the attributes of a specific issue.
 4. Alternative Flow:
-   [E1]- The user cannot change the label attributes once the issue has been created.
+   [E1]- If the labels for an issue are missing then sentimental score cannot be generated.
    ```
  ```
 USECASE 2: Stale issues alerts to all team members.